Bulloch County Courthouse: 19th century

 Benjamin Richardson, Drury Jones, Joseph Rogers, and John Everett, and Stephen Denmark are the justices of the inferior court that were appointed through 1800.
 Jarvis Jackson, Hardeman Richardson, and John O’Neil were the ones that succeed them in 1802.
 The justices would now be compensated for their services in 1802 because of an act that was passed.
 Bridger Jones was appointed in 1808 as justice.
 S. Williams and Jonathon Roberts were appointed as justices in 1810.

-In 1803, in exchange for receiving 200 acre of land to build the courthouse, jail, and other public buildings, the Georgia General Assembly was to name the new county seat "Statesborough."
+In 1803, in exchange for receiving 200 acre of land to build the courthouse, jail, and other public buildings, the Georgia General Assembly was to name the new county seat "Statesborough".
 Bulloch County did not have a courthouse until 1806.
 All of the court proceedings before 1806 were held in private homes or under the Old Walnut Tree.
 Statesboro did not grown any in the fifty years that it had been developed.
 It was just considered the place where court took place.
 On December 5, 1864 the 15th Corps of General William Sherman's army burned the courthouse.
 "Statesborough" was officially incorporated by the legislature on December 20, 1866.
 The name changed from "Statesborough" to "Statesboro."

 The second courthouse was built shortly after the first courthouse was burned.
 It was a two-story wood frame structure on Courthouse Square.

 The Bulloch Grand Jury decided in spring of 1894 to build a new courthouse.
 The two-story building was sold after the Grand Jury decided to build a new courthouse.
 By December 1894 the new courthouse was built.
 The total cost of the courthouse was twenty thousand dollars, which included furnishings.

 In 1897, the Bulloch County community came together to buy and get a clock installed at the courthouse.
 It is also thought that the courthouse at one time had an open-flame system at the top of the building that was used in the hopes of raising the warm air out of the building up to the roof.
 The open flame system is thought to have been used for some years before being dismantled with no record as to its success in helping to cool the building.

 20th century

+In 1904, the lynching of Paul Reed and Will Cato occurred after the two African American men were removed from the courthouse.
+The sheriff had released the prisoners to the mob.

 On April 26, 1909 the Confederate monument was dedicated.
 The Confederate monument is in memory of the Confederate soldiers who served from 1861 to 1865.
 The United Daughters of the Confederacy raised the money for the monument that presides on Court House Square.

 The Bulloch County Courthouse and its square appear in the film 1969.
 In several scenes, the "B" in Bulloch County is changed on the courthouse to a "C" for the film's "Culloch County."
 The former bank building now housing the Averitt Center for the Arts appeared in "1969" as a bus station.
 The courthouse square is also prominent in the film's ending scene.